 Specify the Account Suffix, Base DN and Domain Controller details specific to your server.
 The domain controller name should match the details of your SSL certificate.

 Change the standard LDAP and LDAPS ports if these are different and select your certificate if required.

 Click on the Save button to save the details.

 Now that your AD DS details have been saved, performing a sync from the Mobile Guardian application will pull in these details and display the AD login screen.

 Signing in as an AD DS user will create the student record on the Mobile Guardian dashboard if it doesn't already exist and link the student to the device.

 The default setting to facilitate a multi-user environment is that all required tags should be assigned to the student as student tags will be assigned to the device on login.
 This will allow you to configure different profiles for different students.

 Ideally, application tags should be shared between all students that will use a device, since applications will be installed and removed if you have used tags to configure them.

-This behaviour can be changed under Settings > Global Preferences > General if required.
-Toggling the setting to the off position, will mean that the device tags are left untouched no matter who is signed in on the device.
+This behavior can be changed under Settings > Global Preferences > General if required.
+Toggling the setting to the off position will mean that the device tags are left untouched no matter who is signed in on the device.
 This is useful for a one-to-one device scenario.